 40 SERIES - Series 40 desk stands are identical to series 20 desk stands, except that the bases and stems are steel.

-The steel bases and stems of brand new 40 series desk stands were anodized in a dark gray Bower-Barff finish (honest, that's the name).
-Brass receiver hooks, perches, transmitter cups and transmitter faceplates were painted in a matching dark gray finish.
+The steel bases and stems of brand new 40 series desk stands were anodized in a dark grey Bower-Barff finish (honest, that's the name).
+Brass receiver hooks, perches, transmitter cups and transmitter faceplates were painted in a matching dark grey finish.